Are ATVs Hard to Drive? Avoid These Beginner Mistakes

 How ATV Riding Differs From Riding a Motorcycle

-Many of the controls and features found on motorcycles are identical to those used on ATVs, where the most prominent being:
+Many controls and features on ATVs are identical to those on motorcycles, with the most prominent being:

-• Both use hand levers and foot pedals for braking
+• Both employ hand levers and foot pedals for braking.

-ATVs have four wheels, while motorcycles have only two.
-This means the ATV can’t lean into corners like a motorcycle.
-You are also not able to countersteer, which is a crucial technique for steering a motorcycle safely.
-The rider needs to shift its weight around the seat constantly when riding in rough terrain.
-This need for mobility is the main reason why ATVs have large seats.
+1. ATVs have four wheels, whereas motorcycles have only two.
+This means ATVs cannot lean into corners like motorcycles.
+Additionally, countersteering, a vital technique for safely steering a motorcycle, is not possible on an ATV.
+Riders must continually shift their weight around the seat when navigating rough terrain, which is a key reason why ATVs have larger seats.

-Also, ATVs use a thumb throttle, where motorcycles use a twist-style throttle.
-Check this post to learn why ATV manufacturers choose this style of throttle for their vehicles.
+2. Also, ATVs use a thumb throttle, whereas motorcycles use a twist-style throttle.
+Check this post to learn why.

 Haavard Krislok